shazow/everything/laser-eyes.md

 goes on.

 At every step, Dr. Furlong talks through what's happening, what will happen next, and what to expect.
-None of the discomfort was a surprise—I appreciated this.
+None of the discomfort was a surprise—I appreciate this.

 After the clamps comes the suction, but no sooner than another slew of eyedrops.